Yes! Make Sourdough Bread (Without Yeast) Using a Bread Machine

 sprinkling semolina over the top of the crustPin

-When your oven is fully hot, take the dough out of the fridge quickly.
+When your oven is fully hot, remove the dough from the fridge.
 Sprinkle the dough with semolina or cornmeal, then flip it onto a piece of parchment paper.
-(Note: I use a grill sheet (paid link) cut to fit my Dutch oven.
-It seems to stop burning better than parchment paper.)
+Note: I use a grill sheet (paid link) cut to fit my Dutch oven.
+It seems to protect the bottom from burning better than parchment paper.

 brushing and spraying the loaf with water--hoping for blistersPin